mnemnion/ax/ax spec.md

  8  `~`  requires that n so defined be in the range (n1..n2), inclusive.

  9   [a b c] → [a [b c]]

  10  Symbols have no other semantics.

- 11	 The lemmas are reduced in ordinary arithmetic.
+ 11	 The lemmas are reduced in ordinary arithmetic; c and d refer to atoms.

 ```

 ##Term